 Q: If a student is a child dependent of an active duty military member and is receiving a Federal Pell Grant during the time of the application or while abroad, which application should they fill out?

 Q: Can students apply for Gilman and Gilman-McCain and receive both scholarships?

 A: If a student is receiving a Federal Pell Grant and is also a child dependent of an active duty military member, then the student is eligible for both scholarships; however, the student can only receive one.
 If they are eligible for the Gilman-McCain Scholarship, then they will no longer be considered for the Gilman Scholarship.

 Q:Can Gilman-McCain applicants apply for the Critical Need Language Award?

-A: Yes, if a Gilman-McCain applicant is studying a critical need language in the specified locations and are eligible for the Critical Need Language Award.
+A: Yes, if a Gilman-McCain applicant is studying a critical need language in the specified locations, they are eligible for the Critical Need Language Award.

 Q: How many Gilman-McCain awards are available?